 From the right to make representations on planning applications, the state of footpaths to street lighting, Parish and Town Councils have a wide range of responsibilities.
 They make decisions which affect your every day life.

-Many people may think their opinions don’t count and public statements over the years have further reduced the hope that local action can or will make any difference.
-The answer is – you vote, you decide.
-It’s an important way of having your say on the issues you care about and choosing who will take decisions on your behalf.
+Many people may think their opinions does not count and public statements over the years have further reduced the hope that local action can or will make any difference.
+The answer is simple; you vote, you decide.
+It's an important way of having your say on the issues you care about and choosing who will take decisions on your behalf.

-Come along to our meetings, get involved and find out.
-No matter if you don’t want to become a local Councillor, you might know someone who does.
-By voting and getting involved, you might be able to ensure a better service.
-Not voting is inviting someone else to tell you how your life and community should be run.
+Come along to our meetings, get involved and find out who your Councillors are.
+If you want to become a Parish Councillor, or you know someone who does, by voting and getting involved, you might be able to help provide a better service.

-Have a look at the What & How page to see what Parish Councils can do & how to become a Parish Councillor.
+Have a look at the What & How page to see what Parish Councils can do and how to become a Parish Councillor.